The DB Renegade Row is a back exercise that will also light your core and your shoulders on fire.

 - Grab one dumbbell in each hand and assume a pushup position with feet about shoulder width apart.

-- Make sure core is braced and row one dumbbell up.
+- Make sure the core is braced and row one dumbbell up.

 - Lower the dumbbell under control and return to the starting pushup position.